CSSB Centre for Structural Systems Biology

 3. Vitrobot plunge freezer training

-Description: Training on using the Vitrobot plunge freezer, cryo-sample preparation theory, setup, practical application, use of Harrick plasma cleaner (or GloQube)
+Description: Training to use the Vitrobot plunge freezer, including cryo-sample preparation theory, setup, practical application, use of GloQube (or Harrick plasma cleaner )

 Prerequisites: New User Orientation